rohan-khandare/Interfacing-SX1278-Ra-02-LORA-Module-with-Arduino/README.md

 - Asset tracking
 - Industrial IoT
 LoRa operates in unlicensed radio frequency bands, such as 433 MHz, 868 MHz, and 915 MHz, depending on the region.
 It uses a modulation technique called Chirp Spread Spectrum (CSS) to achieve long-range communication with robustness against interference.

+# Do pin confuguration as per the table provided
+# Make use of antennas to achive long distance data communication
+# Ground all gnd pins